 When a monetary dispute arises between REALTOR® members and/or their clients, it is brought before the association.
 Disputes between REALTOR® members requires arbitration if their local membership application and policies support such.
 The parties may choose whether to try mediation first.
 In an arbitration hearing, the decision handed down by the Arbitration Panel is final and binding by law, as well as by the bylaws of the Association.
 The failure of a party to abide by the arbitration decision can be enforced by the court.

 Contact your Local Association for more info.
-Click here to find your Local Association.
+Click here to find your Local Associations.